Why Advanced Ceramics

 • AlN Aluminum Nitride Ceramic Substrate Metalized DPC AlN Aluminum Nitride Ceramic Substrate Metalized DPC

 DPCs consist of a ceramic substrate such as Al2O3 (aluminium oxide) and AlN (Aluminum Nitride) serving as an insulating layer, and copper connections to ensure the electrical conductivity at high temperatures.
 For optimal reliability and performance, the module must demonstrate good properties in relation to heat dissipation to the heat sink and endurance against thermal cycling and power cycling.
-MATERIAL Al2O3 / AlN DENSITY 3.30-3.70 g/cm3 COLOR white / grey
+MATERIAL Al2O3 / AlN DENSITY 3.30-3.70 g/cm3 COLOR white / grey Can be customized according to your requirements.

 Read More